yokeshuma/project-2/readme.md

 # project 2
 # Fandom quiz
 Hello Everyone.
-This app is developed by Yokesh
+This app is developed by Yokesh.
+This app is developed to check the aptitude knowledge.